avimoondra/fishbowl/README.md

 # https://fishbowl-game.com

-Fishbowl is a virtual version of a fun (and mostly hilarious) guessing game, designed for any group of all ages!
+Play the Fishbowl game online!
+Also known as Salad bowl, Monikers, or Celebrities.
+It's a free, virtual version of a fun (and mostly hilarious) guessing game, designed for any group of all ages!
 You'll need at least 4 to play, but it only gets more fun with more players.
 Hop on a video call, and play through rounds of Taboo, Charades, and Password.

 # Technology